learninglab-dev/the-resources/data/work/mk/workbook.md

 - route for glossary
 - more glossary samples
 - finish pumpkin poster

--
--
-- add some better code styling to `.css` referenced in the `work.ejs` template
-- prep FCPX tutorial
-	- footage
-	- assignment ideas
-	- staffing
-- switch k8
-- handle page title (currently `undefined`) in second level of show.learninglab.xyz/work
-- add some better code styling to `.css` referenced in the `work.ejs` template
-- maybe think about splittingle the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
+- maybe think about splitting the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
 - maybe switch lights in studio?
 - conceptual tools example
 - route for glossary